undp/design-system/README.md

 yarn run build-storybook

 # linting on codebase
+# caution: this will write changes to your files
 yarn run lint
 ```

 ## List of components

 View available Components [here](https://design.undp.org).
-Every components have its own documentations page on the link provided.
+Every components has its own documentation page on the link provided.

 ## Credits

 The design system is based on:

 - [Storybook](https://storybook.js.org/)

 ## Assets